fireclouu/android-ds4-usb-hid-support/README.md

 # Android USB HID support for Dualshock 4 (a research Work-in-progress)
-Reverse-engineering study of how android handles USB HID connection with my personal Dualshock 4 device
+Reverse-engineering study of how android handles USB HID connection with my personal Dualshock 4 controller

 # I made it fun to read!
 Yes.
 I think.
 English is not my native language so there will be incorrect usage of words, prepositions, etc. and it might sound written in simple english, cause it is and my vocabulary is limited.
 I'll consult AI later for these, but for now, here is my full, non-translated grammar.

-> Sorry na, magiging magaling din ako sa mga susunod, or much better kung mai-translate rin ito sa Filipino kung kakayanin haha

 # Motivation
 Android native support for controllers mostly uses bluetooth, my DS4 battery is dying as of writing this README, it sucks to know my phone, Xiaomi Redmi series running `Android 15 build AQ3A.240912.001` or its kernel compiled won't work with USB.
 I want challenge, and i'll try to understand DS4's driver, and maybe write something that may benefit the community.